Techie-calster/AI-smart-gym-trainer/README.md

 # AI Smart Gym Trainer

 A Python-based tool that analyzes exercise videos to provide posture tracking and basic feedback using computer vision.
-It uses MediaPipe for pose detection and OpenCV for video processing to help users monitor form during workouts.
+It uses MediaPipe for pose detection and OpenCV for video processing to help analyze workouts and provide basic feedback.

 ## Features
 - Pose and landmark detection via MediaPipe